riganti/dotvvm-samples-aws-webforms/tutorials/04-migrate-first-page.md

     public List<TagListModel> Tags { get; set; }
     ```

 1. We also need to declare the `TagListModel` class.
-Add a folder called `Model` in the project, and place this code in the `Model/TagListViewModel.cs` file:
+Add a folder called `Model` in the project, and create the `Model/TagListModel.cs` file:

     ```csharp
     namespace Altairis.VtipBaze.WebCore.Model